 The gripper moves through three poses in order to place the box: Approach, place and retreat.
-In this exercise, we will create these place poses for the tcp coordinate frame and then transform them to the arm's wrist coordinate frame.
+In this exercise, we will create these place poses for the TCP coordinate frame and then transform them to the arm's wrist coordinate frame.

-- In the main program, locate the function call to application.create_place_moves(). - Go to the source file of that function by clicking in any part of the function and pressing "F2". - Remove the fist line containing the following ROS_ERROR_STREAM ... so that the program runs.
+- In the main program, locate the function call to application.create_place_moves(). - Go to the source file of that function by clicking in any part of the function and pressing F2 in QtCreator. - Remove the first line containing the following ROS_ERROR_STREAM . . . so that the program runs.

 • Find every line that begins with the comment Fill Code: and read the description.
-Then, replace every instance of the comment ENTER CODE HERE with the appropriate line of code
+Then, replace every instance of the comment ENTER CODE HERE with the appropriate line of code.